tttapa/Filters/README.md

 # Filters
 An Arduino finite impulse response and infinite impulse response filter library.

+## New, Improved Arduino-Filters library

+I created a new repository with an updated and improved version of this library.
+You can find it here: [**Arduino-Filters**](https://github.com/tttapa/Arduino-Filters).

 ## Digital filters
 This library implements digital [finite impulse response](https://en.wikipedia.org/wiki/Finite_impulse_response) filters (FIR) and [infinite impulse response](https://en.wikipedia.org/wiki/Infinite_impulse_response) filters (IIR).